Best anti-inflammatory foods for dogs

-Animal-based proteins have the highest bioavailability, but that changes with how food is cooked.
+Animal-based proteins have the highest bioavailability, but that changes with how the meal is cooked.
 Cooking dog food at extreme temperatures decreases the amount of protein your pet is able to use.

-Raw and gently cooked foods retain the most bioavailability.
-After that, freeze-dried, dehydrated, and slow-baked foods are most bioavailable.
-High-temperature processing, such as the extrusion process that most dry kibble undergoes, has the lowest bioavailability.
+Raw and gently cooked pet foods retain the most bioavailability.
+After that, freeze-dried, dehydrated, and slow-baked meals are most bioavailable.
+High-temperature processing, such as the extrusion process that most dry dog food undergoes, has the lowest bioavailability.

 Extrusion affects amino acid structures, making them less usable or even unusable for dogs.
-If a food’s bioavailability is low, the body cannot absorb optimal nutrition.
+If a food’s bioavailability is low, the body cannot absorb the benefits.

-You can add anti-inflammatory supplements to your dog food, too
+You can add anti-inflammatory supplements to your dog's diet, too

-Once you’ve got your dog on a highly bioavailable, minimally processed food like A Pup Above, consider adding some natural anti-inflammatory foods to your dog’s diet.
+Once you’ve got your dog on a highly bioavailable, minimally processed food like A Pup Above, consider adding some natural anti-inflammatory foods to your dog’s meals.

-These nutritional powerhouses are packed with all sorts of benefits and have been shown to reduce inflammation.
+These nutritional powerhouses are packed with all sorts of health benefits and have been shown to reduce swelling and prevent chronic inflammation.